Ticket Commands

 Tip: Use a pattern to differentiate Conclude tickets from regular Slack channels.

-/c rename <channel name>
+/c rename <channel name>renames the ticket channel.

 Example: